d3prof3t/car-rental-service/README.md

-# car_rental_service
+# Car Rental Service

+## Problem Statement

+Please refer to [this](https://docs.google.com/document/d/1rb68GncPMs3EXdgbKIoVlsIMS8ibNWjjtpprsBy7d60/edit) document for the same.

+## Framework of choice
-This project was generated using fastapi_template.
+This project uses FastAPI as the framework.

 ## Poetry